+Notes:

+a.
+Daily consumption for all media except for the national TV stations indicator which reveals the nation-state provenance of the most watched televisions.
+“France” Television also includes French broadcasters diffused from Belgium.

+b.
+43% of people answering “Yes” to this question read the Luxembourg paid-for press on a daily basis and 25% of them mainly watch Luxembourg and Germany TV channels. * Statistical test: X² - p < 0.05.
+Source: Cultural Practices Survey 2009 (Ministry of Culture).

 The highest proportion of people who state that arts and culture are very important for them is found among radio listeners and TV viewers in general.
 However, there is no statistically significant link between radio listening and the importance of arts and culture.
 Furthermore, there is a negative link between TV viewing and the appreciation given to arts and culture.
 Some differences can nevertheless exist depending on the national TV channels mainly watched by residents.
-For instance, the importance of arts and culture is positively related to the routine watching of Germany and France/French Belgium TV channels.
 In parallel, there is always a positive link when the other media are considered.
 The more people consider arts and culture as crucial to them, the more they are inclined to read the press or use the Internet every day (see Table 4).
-The same positive link is revealed when we focus attention on the specific genre of media content that is used by people; from cultural magazines to cultural information available online.

 Table 4.
-The Importance of Arts and Culture in the Life of Media Users (%)
+The Importance of Arts and Culture in the Life of Media Users (%).